Marlboro Man: Casting

 Initially, cowboy commercials involving the Marlboro Man featured paid models, such as William Thourlby, pretending to carry out cowboy tasks.
+Among the earliest models were also employees of the advertising agency and the tobacco company itself, such as Andy Armstrong, Leo Burnett's art supervisor, who posed as a Navy lieutenant, and Robert Larking, Philip Morris's sales director.
+By the mid-1950s, the campaign shifted to professional actors, and cowboy commercials and magazine ads were popularized by actor Paul Birch.

 However, Burnett felt that the commercials lacked authenticity, as it was apparent that the subjects were not real cowboys and did not have the desired rugged look.
 One of the finest was a non-smoking rodeo cowboy, Max Bryan "Turk" Robinson, who was recruited at a rodeo.
 Another, Robert C. Norris, was recruited after it was discovered he was a friend of John Wayne.
 He also never smoked, and after a twelve-year run as a Marlboro Man, quit the role to avoid badly influencing his children.
 He died, age 90, in 2019.

 Leo Burnett was not satisfied with the cowboy actors found.
 Broadway and MGM movie actor Christian Haren won the role as the first Marlboro Man in the early 1960s as he looked the part.
 Burnett then came across Darrell Winfield, who worked on a ranch, after a cattle rancher by the name Keith Alexander declined the role because he did not believe in smoking.
 Leo Burnett's creative director was awed when he first saw Winfield: "I had seen cowboys, but I had never seen one that just really, like, he sort of scared the hell out of me (as he was so much a real cowboy)".
-Winfield's immediate authenticity led to his 20-year run as the Marlboro Man, which lasted until the late 1980s.
+Winfield, a resident of Riverton, Wyoming, was discovered in 1968 while working on the Quarter Circle 5 Ranch.
+His immediate authenticity led to his 20-year run as the Marlboro Man, which lasted until 1989.
 Upon Winfield's retirement, Philip Morris reportedly spent $300 million searching for a new Marlboro Man.

 In 1974, Marlboro's marketing agency discovered rancher Herf Ingersoll at a rodeo in Augusta, Montana, and hired him to be photographed as the Marlboro Man.

 After appearing as the Marlboro Man in 1987 advertising, former rodeo cowboy Brad Johnson landed a lead role in Steven Spielberg's feature film Always (1989), with Holly Hunter and Richard Dreyfuss.

+Wayne Dunafon, a Kansas rancher and competitive rodeo rider, served as a Marlboro Man from 1964 to 1978.
+He had previously modeled for Lee Rider jeans, Firestone tires, and Chevrolet.
+Dunafon died of natural causes in 2001.